MultiQC/MultiQC/docs/markdown/usage/scripts.md

 ## Show plot

-Show plot in the notebook cell.
+Prepare plot to be shown in the notebook cell.

 ```python
 class Plot: